citp/privacy-policy-historical/s/se/seo/seositecheckup.com.md

-> *The following text is extracted and transformed from the seositecheckup.com privacy policy that was archived on 2013-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131231235135id_/http%3A//seositecheckup.com/private_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seositecheckup.com privacy policy that was archived on 2014-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140620034834id_/http%3A//seositecheckup.com/private_policy) for the most accurate reproduction.*

-# Private Policy | SEO Site Checkup
+# Private Policy | SeoSiteCheckup.com

 ##### 1\.
 WHAT THIS PRIVACY POLICY COVERS